 Since the completion and adoption of the regional transportation plan in 2006, approximately 16.2 miles of planned new arterial facilities, and 59.5 miles of arterial facilities planned to be widened to carry additional traffic lanes have been constructed and are open to traffic (see Map 3.21 and Table 3.10).
 These 75.7 miles of arterial facilities represent about 17 percent of the total planned new and widened arterial facilities under the regional plan.
-Currently under construction are 30 miles of reconstruction of IH 94 with additional traffic lanes between the Mitchell Interchange in Milwaukee County and the Wisconsin-Illinois State line, planned to be open to traffic in 2021.
+Currently under construction are 30 miles of reconstruction of IH 94 with additional traffic lanes between the Mitchell Interchange in Milwaukee County and the Wisconsin-Illinois State line.
 Reconstruction of the Mitchell Interchange and the portion of IH 94 from the Wisconsin-Illinois State line to STH 50 in Kenosha County was completed in 2012.
-With respect to the other major freeway-to-freeway interchanges in Southeastern Wisconsin, reconstruction of the largest and most complicated interchange, the Marquette Interchange, was completed in 2008.
-Reconstruction of the Zoo Interchange began in 2013 and is planned to be completed in 2018.
+With respect to the